Gaussian beams and caustic avoidance in gravitational optics: Introduction

-\item [(iii)] Due to eq.~(\ref{eq:Lowest order_Maxwell_2}), the leading order part of the solution, $\Vec{\alpha}_0$, satisfies the Lorenz gauge condition and the same wave equation as $\Vec{\mathcal{A}}$ does.
-Note that the information about the curvature of the underlying, generic, spacetime manifests itself not only through the covariant derivative operator but also through the Ricci tensor in eq.~(\ref{eq:Lowest order_Maxwell_2}).
+is \textit{transverse} to the propagation vector $\vec{k}$ due to the Lorenz gauge condition, (\ref{eq:Lorenz_lowest_order}).
+Here, we denote $\alpha=\inner{\Vec{\alpha}{_0},\Vec{\bar{\alpha}}{_0}}^{1/2}$. \item [(iii)] According to the third equality of (\ref{eq:Lowest order_Maxwell}), the leading order part of the solution, $\Vec{\alpha}_0$, satisfies the same wave equation $\Vec{\mathcal{A}}$ obeys.
+Note that the information about the curvature of the underlying generic spacetime manifests itself not only through the covariant derivative operator but also through the Ricci tensor in (\ref{eq:Lowest order_Maxwell}). \item [(iv)] The squared amplitude of the wave obeys